Hari-nāma Cintāmaṇi – Chapter Five

 sarvadā samāna brahma-tattva saviśeṣa

 (5) This is the concept of the māyāvādī.
 They state that Brahman is nirviṣeśa (devoid of qualities).
-Coming into contact with the three modes of material nature, it becomes saviśeṣa (with qualities) and manifests as three Devas (Brahmā, Viṣṇu and Śiva).
+But when coming into contact with the three modes of material nature, it becomes saviśeṣa (with qualities) and manifests as three Devas (Brahmā, Viṣṇu and Śiva).

 śāstrera siddhānte tabu pūjya nārāyaṇa

-“The śāstra concludes that Nārāyaṇa is the object of worship.
-Brahmā and Śiva perform the activitis of creation and destruction.
+“The śāstra concludes that Nārāyaṇa is worshipable.
+Brahmā and Śiva are responsible for the tasks of creation and destruction.

 īśvara chāḍiyā sei saṁsārete maje

-“People who give up Vāsudeva to worship other Devas instead, become absorbed in the world of repeated birth and death due to thier rejection of the Supreme Controller.
+“People who reject Vāsudeva to worship other Devas instead, become absorbed in the world of repeated birth and death due to their rejection of the Supreme Controller.

 keha bale, viṣṇu para-tattva baṭe jāni